SoftwareHeritage/swh-mirror/README.md

 # Set up a mirror

+>[!WARNING] you cannot "upgrade" an existing docker stack built from the
+>base-services.yml file to a mirror one; you need to recreate it; more
+>precisely, you need to drop the storage database before.
+This is due to the
+>fact the storage database for a mirror is not initialized the same way as
+>the default storage database.

 A Software Heritage mirror consists in base Software Heritage services, as described above, without any worker related to web scraping nor source code repository loading.
 Instead, filling local storage and objstorage is the